ibm-cloud-docs/hp-virtual-servers/cli_hpvs.md

 ## Deleting an {{site.data.keyword.hpvs}} instance with {{site.data.keyword.cloud_notm}} CLI
 {: #clidelete}

-You can delete an {{site.data.keyword.hpvs}} instance via the `ibmcloud resources service-instance-delete (NAME | ID) command`.
+You can delete an {{site.data.keyword.hpvs}} instance via the `ibmcloud resource service-instance-delete (NAME | ID) command`.

 where:
 - Name or ID: The name or ID of the service instance.
-You can get the name via `ibmcloud resource service-instances` and the ID via `ibmcloud resources service-instances --long`.
+You can get the name via `ibmcloud resource service-instances` and the ID via `ibmcloud resource service-instances --long`.

 For example:
 ```
-ibmcloud resources service-instance-delete MyHPVS
+ibmcloud resource service-instance-delete MyHPVS
 ```
 {: codeblock}